GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 **A. Short-Term Priorities (Phase 1 Completion & Phase 2A Initiation - Next 0-6 Months from "Ultimate Vision" adoption):**
 *   **Priorities:**
     1.  **Solidify Phase 1 Achievements:** Ensure all foundational strengthening tasks (App Hosting config, Firestore security, secrets, error handling, CI/CD outline) are robust and documented as complete.
-The `queryVectorStoreTool` is structured for Vertex AI (with metadata lookup still simulated), and `generateDocumentEmbeddings` uses `ai.embed()`.
+The `queryVectorStoreTool` is structured for Vertex AI (with metadata lookup simulated), and `generateDocumentEmbeddings` uses `ai.embed()` and assigns `chunkId`s.
     2.  **Initiate ETLVRE Pipeline v1 (Key Task):** Support the setup of Cloud Storage, Eventarc triggers, and initial Document AI integration for parsing core GS1 documents.
 Assist with Genkit flow development for embedding generation using Vertex AI Embeddings API and storing chunk metadata (with `chunkId`) into Firestore.
     3.  **Facilitate Live Vector Store Integration (Vertex AI Vector Search & Firestore Metadata):** Provide best-practice guidance for provisioning Vertex AI Vector Search and integrating it with Genkit via the (now real-service-targeting) `queryVectorStoreTool`.
 This includes guiding the real metadata lookup from Firestore.
     4.  **Support Basic KG v1 Implementation (AlloyDB AI/Spanner Graph):** Guide schema definition for core GS1 entities and assist with Genkit tool development for querying this basic KG.
     5.  **Enable Initial KG-RAG Pilot:** Support the development of a Genkit flow demonstrating basic KG augmentation of the RAG pipeline.
+    6.  **Enhance "Interactive Identifier Validator" with Basic Symbolic Rules & KG v1 Integration:** Implement more symbolic rules (GTIN, GLN, SSCC) and prepare for KG v1 rule lookup.
 *   **Success Indicators:**
     *   Core GS1 documents successfully parsed by Document AI and embeddings stored in a live Vertex AI Vector Search instance, with metadata (including `chunkId`) in Firestore.
     *   Basic KG (v1) populated with core GS1 entities and queryable via a Genkit tool.
     *   `answerGs1QuestionsWithVectorSearch` flow successfully using the live vector store and Firestore for metadata retrieval.
     *   Pilot KG-RAG flow demonstrates improved contextual responses for specific test queries.
     *   CI/CD pipeline for App Hosting deployment is functional.
+    *   Identifier Validator shows improved accuracy with symbolic rules.

 **B. Medium-Term Priorities (Phase 2B Execution - 6-18 Months from "Ultimate Vision" adoption):**
 *   **Priorities:**